 What is your favorite part of cosplay?

-I love sharing this hobby with my husband.
-It started with me talking him into working on Boba Fett armor in 2004 and he got hooked.
+I love sharing this hobby with my spouse.
+It started with me talking her into working on Boba Fett armor in 2004 and she got hooked.

 What do you find most challenging?